suixinsuo/olympus-protocol/docs/GettingStarted.md

     assert.equal((await fund.currentNumberOfInvestors()).toNumber(), 2);
 ```

-as well that gets reduced on withdraw
+Add a check as well that the counter gets reduced on withdrawing.

 ```javascript
   await fund.withdraw({ from: investorA });